mariadb-corporation/MaxScale/Documentation/Tutorials/RabbitMQ-And-Tee-Archiving.md

 This tutorial gives a quick look into how you can combine various filters to create systems for archiving data for analysis.
 The aim of this tutorial is to show what can be done with MariaDB MaxScale's filters rather than demonstrate a proven method of archiving data.
-For this tutorial you will need two MariaDB/MySQL servers, one for archiving the data and one for actual use, a RabbitMQ server and a MariaDB MaxScale server.
+For this tutorial you will need two MariaDB servers, one for archiving the data and one for actual use, a RabbitMQ server and a MariaDB MaxScale server.
 For testing purposes some of these can locate on the same server but for actual use, an HA solution is recommended.